LawrenceLoz/FormulaShare-DX/README.md

 There are a few ways to deploy FormulaShare depending on how you're planning to use, adapt or contribute:

 ### Install from the AppExchange
-_Best for_: Using the package as it's designed\
+_Best for_: Using the package as it's designed
-_Steps to take_:
  - Install to a sandbox or production from the [AppEchange listing](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1)
  - Complete post-installation steps described in [Technical configuration](#technical-configuration)

 This is the simplest and most convenient way to introduce FormulaShare for your organisation.
 The package can be installed in a few clicks and is kept up to date through an automated release process.
 Since the app has been security reviewed, it's given its own set of limits and won't contribute to most limits in your org.

 ### Deploy directly to a sandbox or production
-_Best for_: Getting source code into your own environment using traditional development methodologies.\
+_Best for_: Getting source code into your own environment using traditional development methodologies
-_Steps to take_:
  - Clone or fork the repo, and use VS Code, Salesforce DX command line or another tool to deploy the source files to your org
  - Complete post-installation steps described in [Technical configuration](#technical-configuration)
  - Optionally, call execute FSSampleAppDataGenerationService.run(_noTestDonations_) to generate a set of test data in the sample app